What is CBD Oil? Our Ultimate Guide.

 As we mentioned above, products produced in areas of the world other than the U.S. or Western Europe are usually of lower quality.
 There are plenty of great U.S. CBD oil producers to choose from, so it’s best to stick with U.S.-made products.

-You may have heard on the news about some people in Utah becoming seriously as a result of using CBD products which contained synthetic CBD — that is CBD produced in a lab instead of in a hemp plant.
+You may have heard on the news about some people in Utah becoming seriously ill as a result of using CBD products which contained synthetic CBD — that is CBD produced in a lab instead of in a hemp plant.
 We can’t stress enough how dangerous these products are.
 Stay away from them at all costs.
-If you use the methods above to find a quality CBD oil maker, you should be fine.

 To wrap things up, let’s summarize the important points that you should take away from this document.

 It’s important to have some goals before you begin using CBD oil.
-For example, you may not be getting enough sleep, or you may be experiencing pain from athletics.
+For example, you may not be getting enough sleep, or you may be experiencing discomfort after working out.
 Determine what effects you’re hoping to get from CBD oil so that you can make a decision as to whether or not it’s working for you.

-If you’re taking CBD oil for health maintenance you should be taking lower doses of CBD.
+If you’re taking CBD oil for health maintenance, you should be taking lower servings of CBD.
 Anything over 50 milligrams a day may be more than you need.
 You may only need 25 milligrams or less per day.

-If you’re trying to treat a particular ailment, on the other hand, you might need higher doses of CBD.
+However, you may be using CBD for a reason other than wellness support and need a greater serving.
 Or you may be taking medications with which CBD will interact.
-And there may be other considerations.
-You really need to discuss your decision with a qualified medical professional who is well-versed in the use of CBD as a therapy for your particular condition in order to determine your ideal dosage.
+There may be other considerations.
+You really need to discuss your decision with a qualified medical professional who is well-versed in the use of CBD in order to determine your ideal serving.

 Finding the right product for you from a high-quality maker is paramount.
 Once you choose a trusted brand and a particular product, stick with it for a while so that you can truly gauge its effectiveness.

 We hope that you’ll take a good look at Joy Organics and consider us as your preferred source for high-quality CBD oil products.
-We use only CBD-rich PCR hemp to produce our CBD oil.
-We use only full-spectrum oils in our products extracted using gentle CO2 extraction.
-Our tinctures, capsules, and topicals are made using patented nanoemulsion technology which gives our products a higher bioavailability than that of standard products.
-We use another patented process to remove all residual THC from our products providing a 100% THC-free product.
+We use only PCR hemp to produce our CBD oil.
+We use only phytocannabinoid-rich oils in our products, extracted using supercritical CO2.
+Our capsules, CBD Energy Drink Mix and dog treats are made using water-soluble hemp extract powder, which gives these products a higher bioavailability than that of standard products.
+We use a patented process to extract all residual THC from our products, providing a THC-free product.
 And we add only the highest quality ingredients to our products.
 Finally, all of our products undergo rigorous testing to assure they are free from any kind of contamination and have accurate CBD levels.